The Purchase Order Process Explained: A Comprehensive Guide

 - Verifying information takes longer with manual records.

-Automation can optimize all if not some of the steps involved in the purchase orders process.
+Workflow automation can optimize all if not some of the steps involved in the purchase orders process.
 A few benefits of an automated purchase order process are as follows:

 - Manual input can be avoided at each step.
 For example, as the inventory reaches below a certain level, procurement requests can automatically be generated by a system and sent to a list of vendors after adequate approval.